bentoml/gallery/README.md

 * Follow the basic structures and naming conventions of other existing gallery projects
 * Ensure your project runs with the latest version of BentoML

+Note: You are looking at gallery examples for BentoML 1.0 version, which is still under early beta release.
+For prior stable versions (0.13.x), see the [0.13-LTS branch](https://github.com/bentoml/gallery/tree/0.13-LTS).